 No. You can continue using your existing API slugs that map to the same Droplet plans as they always have.
 To get access to the new Droplet plans, you’ll need to update the API slug.
 We will be supporting the First Generation Droplet slugs until July 1st, 2018.

-Optimized Droplets’ vCPUs are dedicated hyper-threads from best-in-class Intel Processors.
+Optimized Droplets’ vCPUs provide dedicated resources from best-in-class Intel Processors.
 These Droplets run on entirely different, compute optimized servers meant for different types of workloads that are CPU intensive such as CI/CD, batch processing and data analysis.
 These Droplets are meant to give you a consistent and reliable measure of performance at all times.

-Standard Droplet vCPUs are portions of hyper-threads that are able to burst up to a full hyper-thread.
+Standard Droplet vCPUs are shared resources that are able to burst up as resources are available.
 If you are less sensitive to maximum CPU performance at all times, these plans are good to use and priced a bit cheaper relative to Optimized.

 For more information, see: Choosing the Right Droplet for Your Application